smaremanda/add-in-docs/reference/shared/binding-object/getdataasync-method.md

 There is an important difference in behavior between using the  `"table"` and `"matrix"` _coercionType_ with the **Binding.getDataAsync** method, with respect to data formatted with header rows, as shown in the following two examples.
-These code examples show event handler functions for the[Binding.SelectionChanged](../reference/shared/binding-object/selection-changed-event/bindingselectionchanged-event.md) event.
+These code examples show event handler functions for the [Binding.SelectionChanged](../reference/shared/binding-object/selection-changed-event/bindingselectionchanged-event.md) event.

 If you specify the  `"table"` _coercionType_, the [TableData.rows](../reference/shared/tabledata/rows-property.md) property ( `result.value.rows` in the following code example) returns an array that contains only the body rows of the table.
 So, its 0th row will be the first non-header row in the table.